 The mainstream media is beginning to pay major attention to the EV Battery Recycling Space now that Tesla's co-founder and former CTO JB Straubel - who resigned from Tesla last year to focus fully on his EV battery recycling start-up Redwood Materials - is beginning to accept interview requests from the media with speculation that Redwood will go public in 2021.
 For the first time ever, investors are searching for EV Battery Recycling plays and AMY is one of the most established publicly traded pure plays in the EV Battery Recycling Space.

 Past performance is not an indicator of future returns.
 NIA is not an investment advisor and does not provide investment advice.
-NIA has received compensation from AMY of USD$30,000 cash for a six-month marketing contract.
-Always do your own research and make your own investment decisions.
+NIA previously received compensation from AMY of USD$30,000 cash for a six-month marketing contract which has since expired.
 This message is not a solicitation or recommendation to buy, sell, or hold securities.
 This message is meant for informational and educational purposes only and does not provide investment advice.